 In this trip report, I review Club World, British Airways’ Business Class, on a Boeing 787-8 Dreamliner from Calgary (YYC) to London Heathrow (LHR).
 You can also read the outward review on the British Airways A380 from London Heathrow (LHR) to Vancouver (YVR).
 Both were flown in September 2016.

 The Dreamliner is the latest aircraft type to join BA’s fleet.
 At the time of writing, eight B787-8 Dreamliners had been delivered to BA, in addition to fourteen B787-9 Dreamliners.
 BA’s B787-8 has only three classes (Economy, Premium Economy, and Business), in contrast to BA’s B787-9, where the additional aircraft length of 20 ft (6 m) has been used to add a fourth cabin – First Class – at the front of the plane.
-I have reviewed BA’s Business Class product on its wide-body planes including BA Business on the Boeing B747-400, and the BA Business on Boeing 777.
+We have reviewed BA’s Business Class product on its wide-body planes including BA Business on the Boeing B747-400, and the BA Business on Boeing 777.

-The business class product that BA offers is pretty much identical across its fleet and I have also reviewed business class or Club World on the Dreamliner B787-9, and on the A380 on 3 separate trips flying from London to Lost Angeles, Los Angeles to London, to Vancouver.
+The business class product that BA offers is pretty much identical across its fleet and we’ve also reviewed business class or Club World on the Dreamliner B787-9, and on the A380 on 3 separate trips flying from London to Lost Angeles, Los Angeles to London, to Vancouver.
 But while BA’s Business Class raised the bar for Business Class worldwide a decade ago with the introduction of the first fully lie-flat seat, it is now outclassed by some of its competitors, especially those in the Middle East: Emirates, Etihad Airways, and Qatar Airways.
 Nevertheless, it remains one of the best Business Class products on transatlantic routes and the overall experience is always consistent, very good and with a British touch.
 If you prefer to upgrade to first, you can see our review of First on the British Airways Dreamliner.
-I have also reviewed Premium Economy on the Dreamliner.
+We have also reviewed Premium Economy on the Dreamliner.
 British Airways features in our top 10 best airlines for longhaul Business Class.

 As British Airways does not have its own lounge at Calgary International Airport, its Business Class passengers have access to the Swissport Chinook Lounge, one floor about the main concourse.
 KLM, Condor, and Edelweiss Air also uses the latter facility and is accessible to all passengers departing from the international terminal for a fee.